UT-Application-Development-Association/ADA-Website/README.md

   - Live Sass Compiler(compile Sass to CSS)
   - Prettier(code formatter)
   (when you make a commit, make sure to format using prettier before commit)
+- **When you create a new class name, make sure to start the class name with `opening`, `main`, `left` or `right`!
+Otherwise, there might be future collision risks.**

 ## How to use Sass
-create your own Sass module with underscore "_" at beginning of filename, for example "_HelloWorld.scss".
+create your own Sass module with underscore "_" at beginning of the filename, for example, "_HelloWorld.scss".
 add `@import <your filename>` to Style.scss
 click on `Watch Sass`(bottom right) compile your Sass code.

+### Should you have any other questions, make sure to contact Frank or Leon.